Federal Funding Programs

 USDOT Key Programs

-- Eligible EV activities: LDV charging, commercial charging, public transportation charging, workforce development, vehicle acquisition
+- Eligible EV activities: LDV charging, commercial charging, public transportation charging, workforce development, vehicle acquisition, shared micromobility

 - Eligible applicants: States, Tribes, localities, transportation providers, nonprofits